Traffic Camera Tickets: What You Need To Know (2025)

 Speed cameras and red light cameras are often strategically placed near intersections or in areas where excessive speed is a persistent problem.
 They are programmed to snap photos when someone drives through a red light or exceeds a certain speed.
 They usually work in conjunction with license plate recognition systems.

 These systems can look up the offending vehicle’s license plate number in a database.
 From there, the vehicle owner would receive a ticket in the mail.
+If the car has historic tags and is being used outside of permitted purposes, like daily driving, additional penalties may apply.

 How Long Does It Take to Get a Camera Ticket?